Calling all Pokémon fans! This adorable free Pikachu crochet pattern lets you make the perfect Pokémon amigurumi

 It is perfect for beginners and seasoned amigurumi makers alike.
 Whether you’re creating it as a gift, a display piece, or just for fun, this sweet little plushie is sure to spark joy!

-In this post, you’ll find the full written pattern, tips for assembly, and a free downloadable PDF packed with step-by-step photos to guide you through each part of the process.
+In this post, you’ll find the full written pattern, tips for assembly, and access to a free downloadable PDF packed with step-by-step photos to guide you through each part of the process.
 Grab your yellow yarn and let’s go catch some Pokémon—Pika pika!

 PSST!
 Catch the Charmander FREE PDF here!